Ya-Men/Frida/README.md

-# Learn to hook and mofidy WinAPI with Frida
+# Learn to hook and modify WinAPI with Frida